jacquemi-bbp/arch/README.md

 - Compute the volume of each layer polygon (mm3)
 - Compute the cells densities for each layer
 - Export result files

+## How To

+1. Detect cells and export their features and the QuPath annotations
+- Edit the qupath_scripts/full_quPath_script.groovy and modify the pathes for the following entries to make them corresponding to your environment:
+  - modelPath
+  - saveFolderPath
+  - CountourFinderPath
--
+  - LayerClassiferPath
+- Create the saveFolderPath if it is not already exist.

+- Execute the following groovy script inside the QuPath application or via a script thanks to the QuPath script command: qupath_scripts/full_QuPath_script.groovy

-# How to convert the QuPath results to pandas dataframes in batch
+2. Convert the QuPath results to pandas dataframes in batch
 - modify the following entries ./Config/batch_convert.ini with your configuration
   - input_detection_directory
   - input_annotation_directory